3 to 11 April 2020

 THE LOCH NESS MONSTER

-Day 6: Fort William
+Day 6: Fort Augustus-Fort William

 Fort Augustus is a small cozy village on the south bank of the large Loch Ness.
 The 5 locks form the heart of the village.
-You can go to the visitor center where you can get souvenirs, books, guides and information, and the Clansman Center, a shop for Celtic jewelry and objects.
+You can go to the visitor center where you can get souvenirs, books, guides and information, or the Clansman Center, a shop for Celtic jewelry and objects.
 This is also the location of a small museum about the life of a Highlander.
 Because of the location of the village in the Highlands or Scotland you can naturally enjoy nature here.
 We go up through the 5 locks and continue to Fort William.
 Beautiful Locks alternate with the narrow tree-lined canal.
 We reach the Neptune’s Staircase.
 Neptune’s Staircase is a system of eight locks designed by Thomas Telford.
 The artwork causes the boats to rise 19.5 meters over a length of 457 meters.
 The locks were originally powered by manpower but now work hydraulically.
 It is the largest of its kind in the UK and very special to see.
 From the lock complex you have a beautiful view of Ben Nevis, the highest mountain in Scotland.
 The Ben Nevis distillery is nearby and of course a visit can be made.

 Day 7: Mull – Tobermory

 First we pass the lock and then we go to the sea lock at Corpach.
-We are now on the west coast and are now sailing on the Loch Linnhe Sea, which offers beautiful views of the Highlands and shows us the beauty of unspoiled Scotland.
+We are now on the west coast on the Loch Linnhe Sea, which offers beautiful views of the Highlands and shows us the beauty of unspoiled Scotland.
 We are on our way to Mull and after a beautiful day with lots of photo moments, we moor in the picturesque fishing village of Tobermory.
 With its small but famous whiskey distillery.

 Day 8: Oban